iggygolo/tsunami/RSS_CRON_SETUP.md

     add_header Content-Type application/rss+xml;
     add_header Cache-Control "public, max-age=1800";
 }

+location /data/ {
+    alias /var/www/tsunami/dist/data/;
+    add_header Content-Type application/json;
+    add_header Cache-Control "public, max-age=1800";
+}
 ```

 ## Deployment Platform Integration

-For modern deployment platforms, RSS feed updates can be automated through:
+For modern deployment platforms, static data updates can be automated through:

 ### Build-Time Generation (Recommended)
-- **Vercel/Netlify**: RSS is automatically generated on each deployment
+- **Vercel/Netlify**: RSS and cache files are automatically generated on each deployment
 - **GitHub Pages**: Use GitHub Actions to trigger builds when new releases are published
-- **Self-hosted**: Use the cron setup above for periodic RSS updates
+- **Self-hosted**: Use the cron setup above for periodic static data updates

 ### Webhook-Triggered Builds
-Set up webhooks to trigger new builds when releases are published, ensuring immediate RSS updates without waiting for scheduled builds.
+Set up webhooks to trigger new builds when releases are published, ensuring immediate RSS and cache updates without waiting for scheduled builds.

-This approach ensures that RSS readers and podcast apps always have access to fresh content without requiring JavaScript execution.
+This approach ensures that RSS readers, podcast apps, and the web application always have access to fresh, consistent content without requiring JavaScript execution or duplicate network requests.